5 reviews for COPD Rescue Pack

 You are advised to contact your GP or practice nurse within three days of starting your COPD rescue pack to let them know that you have started it.

 When you begin to notice a COPD flare up you should begin treatment right away and inform your COPD doctor or GP.
-You may be given a COPD self management plan (find an example of a COPD self management plan here) which allows you and your healthcare team to manage and track your symptoms.
+You may be given a COPD self management plan which allows you and your healthcare team to manage and track your symptoms.
 This can be a useful tool to help work out when you should be using a COPD rescue pack.

 If your breathlessness or usual symptoms are significantly worse than usual and don’t respond to increasing your reliever inhaler after 24 hours then start taking prednisolone 30mg .